Janet Napolitano: Reaction to Northwest Airlines Flight 253

 Napolitano was criticized for stating in an interview with CNN's Candy Crowley that "the system worked" with regard to an attempted terrorist attack on Northwest Airlines Flight 253 approaching Detroit on Christmas Day 2009.
 She said:

 What we are focused on is making sure that the air environment remains safe, that people are confident when they travel.
 And one thing I'd like to point out is that the system worked.
 Everybody played an important role here.
 The passengers and crew of the flight took appropriate action.
 Within literally an hour to 90 minutes of the incident occurring, all 128 flights in the air had been notified to take some special measures in light of what had occurred on the Northwest Airlines flight.
 We instituted new measures on the ground and at screening areas, both here in the United States and in Europe, where this flight originated.
 So the whole process of making sure that we respond properly, correctly and effectively went very smoothly.

 She later went on NBC's Today Show with host Matt Lauer and admitted that the security system had indeed failed.
 She said that her earlier statement was "taken out of context" and maintained "air travel is safe", but admitted, "our system did not work in this instance" and no one "is happy or satisfied with that".
 Lauer then asked her whether the system failed up until the moment the bomber had tried to blow up the plane, and Napolitano answered, "It did [fail]."

 In response to the NW253 bomb attempt, Napolitano instituted emergency enhanced pat-down screening until airport security technology could be deployed that could detect non-metallic explosives.
 After full body scanners were deployed, the enhanced pat-downs were used selectively on passengers who triggered an alarm when passing through the detection equipment.

-TSA Pre-Check and Global Entry
+TSA PreCheck and Global Entry

-To reduce the time consumed by airport security checks Napolitano created the popular program TSA Pre Check, which allows travelers to provide background information about themselves to the Transportation Security Administration (TSA) in return for expedited security screening.
-TSA Pre-Check reduces the number of unknown passengers arriving at security screening lines in airports.
+To reduce the time consumed by airport security checks Napolitano created the popular program TSA PreCheck, which allows travelers to provide background information about themselves to the Transportation Security Administration (TSA) in return for expedited security screening.
+TSA PreCheck reduces the number of unknown passengers arriving at security screening lines in airports.
 She also expanded the U.S. Customs and Border Protection trusted traveler program, Global Entry, to include more American travelers and some from verified partners abroad.